 Jam—for which, today, we may read iPhones, Amazon Prime Day, summering at the beach, wealth-worshipping Hollywood comic book movies starring Robert Downey, Jr., complicated devices for making the purest coffee, flying first class in ever-larger airplanes, food so elaborately wrought as to be entirely unrecognizable—has been the “vital inspiration, the creative drive” of Western culture for a half century.
 Leavis, who in 1962 couldn’t possibly have imagined the degree to which he would be proved right, described the coming cultural revolution as “the vision of our imminent tomorrow in today’s America: the energy, the triumphant technology, the high standard of living and the life-impoverishment—the human emptiness; emptiness and boredom and craving alcohol—of one kind or another.”

+In a world where nothing matters but More, numbers are evidence; numbers are proof.
 Net Worth.
 GDP.
 Polls.
 Bank balances.
 Probability values.
 SAT scores and college rankings.
 Yelp ratings.
 Stock charts and company valuations.

-In a world where nothing matters but More, numbers are evidence; numbers are proof.
 It’s Science!

-If you cannot produce a number, your thesis is necessarily subjective, speculative or just plain pointless.
+Without a number, your thesis is necessarily subjective, speculative, pointless, “just your opinion, man.”
 Numbers are truth.
 Numbers are meaning.
 Voilà the sole commandment of the God of Progress, Thou Shalt Measure.
-We’ve reached a worldview in which nothing is really “true” unless it can be totted up in a formula, calculation or ranking.
+We’ve reached a worldview in which nothing is really “true” in the absence of a number.
 How else to measure Progress?
-Anything that resists or is insusceptible to direct measurement is an “opinion” rather than a “fact,” regarded as having no truth and no value.

 The Two Cultures debate is a particularly clear expression of this, the key conflict of the 20th century, as we’ll be exploring in this occasional column.
 William Morris fought the same kind of blind, materialist industrial “progress.”
 The Bauhaus (and later, Dieter Rams at Braun) set craftsmanship up against “fine art” in a similar tension against the machine world.
 Pioneering epidemiologist Roy Laver Swank struggled likewise against a hidebound medical establishment from 1952 onward.
 Karl Popper had a parallel conflict with Thomas Kuhn in the field of scientific philosophy in 1965; Renata Adler had a literary version of it with Pauline Kael in 1980.
 Mark Zuckerberg patiently explains how Facebook can manage media and society via algorithm.
 Technical, expert, bureaucratic, scientific, commercial triumphalism against the human, the mercurial, the personal and imaginative.
 Digital vs. analog.
 The fixed idea versus the fluid one.
 The seeking of wealth versus the expansion of imagination.
 The virtues of push, calculation and certainty, against those of provisionality, experiment and skepticism.